aradmargalit/milameter/README.md

 ### Configure your environment file

-Copy `env.local.sample` and rename as `env.local`.
+Copy `env.development.sample` and rename as `env.development`.
 Update the values with the relevant secrets from Slack.

 ```sh
 npm install # install dependencies